Governor recognizes Nebraska students with top test scores

-LINCOLN, Neb.
-(AP) _ Gov. Pete Ricketts is urging Nebraska’s top student test-takers to stay in the state for college or return to build their careers.
+LINCOLN, Neb. — Gov. Pete Ricketts is urging Nebraska’s top student test-takers to stay in the state for college or return to build their careers.

 Ricketts on Monday recognized 16 high school seniors who achieved a top score of 36 on the ACT and one who scored a perfect 1600 on the SAT.
 About half of the students plan to attend the University of Nebraska-Lincoln.